HewlettPackard/Rancher-on-SimpliVity/README.md

    dhcp_default_lease_time: 86400                            # DHCP default lease time (24 hours)
    dhcp_max_lease_time: 2592000                              # DHCP maximum lease time (30 days)
    domain_name: hpe.org                                      # DNS domain name
+   support_template: hpe-ubuntu-tpl                          # Name of VM template used for Support Node running DHCP
    ```

    The `dhcp_subnet` variable denotes the subnet where DHCP leases will be provided.
 This is normally the same subnet as `rancher_subnet`.